ADS-fernandes30/Tables-Pokemon-Exercise/README.md

 # Tables-Pokemon-Exercise
-Creating a table and adding external links with images
+Creating a simple table HTML and adding external links with images.